chupacobres/twilio-sms/README.md

 # twilio-sms
-Node.js code for incoming and outgoing text messages using my free trial Twilio account
+Node.js code for incoming and outgoing text messages using a Twilio account